 A Sense of Belonging in the Workplace Is Crucial

-The American Journal of Nursing reports that in 2000, 9,438 RNs said they were not working as a nurse because of a disability or an illness.
+The 2020 National Nursing Workforce Survey reports that 10.7% RNs said they were not working as a nurse because of a disability.
 But this does not reflect every experience.
 Others have found successful accommodation and continue to work.
 Experts have also suggested patients may feel more comfortable with nurses whose personal experience matches their own.

 According to the National Organization of Nurses with Disabilities, some healthcare professionals with disabilities use:

 It is also important to note that many nurses with disabilities do not use accommodations in the workplace.

 It's Important to Know Your Rights

 In 1990, Congress passed the Americans with Disability Act (ADA).
 This was to protect the rights of those physically disabled against discrimination.
 It was amended in 2008 to include those who have a physical or mental impairment.
 The impairment must substantially limit one or more major life activities.

 The ADA Amendments Act allowed individuals to address issues, such as misconceptions or biases, that restricted students from admission to nursing programs.
 Llewellyn believes with the ADA in place, nurses with disabilities are more likely to find a place where they can learn, grow and thrive.

 It is essential to educate managers that the competent nurse is the right nurse to hire, with or without a disability.